Ecobblah/Profile/README.md

 # Profile
-This is my Profile using Html, CSS, JQuery and Bootstrap.
+This is my Profile using Html, CSS, Bootstrap and JQuery.